GetAssuredDev/GetAssured-Business/_pages/faqs.md

 </div>
 <div class="collapsible-body" markdown="1">

-We provide up commission rebates for employees when they purchase their benefits through us, thereby helping them to get greater savings.
+We provide commission rebates for employees when they purchase their benefits through us, thereby helping them to get greater savings.
 Rather than the usual one-size-fits-all benefits programme, your employees would also be able to select the benefits that best suit their needs.

-In addition, we offer free financial literacy programmes to educate your employees on good financial habits, because we believe that financially savvy employees make happy employees.

 </div>
 </li>